Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 > Dear Sammie,
 >
 > I was very pleased to come across your poster session at a conference several months back.
 A colleague at your institution reached out to me more recently about your work and I have since had a look at what you're doing on your OSF page.
-If you're looking for a graduate research opportunity, I'd be happy to talk, as the work that you are doing would align very nicely with my research lab at *The of Joy Science Institute* in Florida.
+If you're looking for a graduate research opportunity, I'd be happy to talk, as the work that you are doing would align very nicely with my research lab at *The Joy of Science Institute* in Florida.
 >
 > Sincerely,
 >
 > Dr. Bob Ross

 As you might imagine, Sammie was pretty excited.

-## For Later Modules?
-   Improvement of statistical techniques (is this only in Psychology?): shift from reliance on null-hypothesis significance testing to estimation and other preferred techniques; reliance on estimation and other preferred methods.
-Dichotomy of NHST can impede scientific progress - focus on practical significance of effects and steady accumulation of knowledge

-### Technological Advancement
-   **This helps OS.
-Is it a benefit of OS?** - Hmmm, Mathew, you are probably right.
-I do think that open science has probably driven at least some technological developments -- e.g. platforms like OSF, open source applications like Dataverse, etc. But perhaps that's not a societal benefit in the way we're conceiving it, or not one that students could relate to.